Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series400/example450__MarketPrice__QueryServiceDiscovery/ReadMe.txt

 location from the command line to select an endpoint.
 The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the cloud service and consuming data.
-This application requires a username (Machine ID) and a password for authorization with the token service in order to an access token for querying endpoints from the EDP service discovery and sending login requests to the cloud service.
+This application requires a username (Machine ID), password, and client ID for authorization with the token service in order to an access token for querying endpoints from the EDP service discovery and sending login requests to the cloud service.
 EMA automatically refreshes the token to keep session alive with the cloud service.

 Detailed Description